Carrot by Puffer (CARROT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Carrot by Puffer Historical Price

-According to the latest data gathered on Carrot by Puffer live price page, the current price of Carrot by Puffer is 0.059839USD.
-The circulating supply of Carrot by Puffer(CARROT) is 22.17M CARROT , giving it a market capitalization of $1.33M.
+According to the latest data gathered on Carrot by Puffer live price page, the current price of Carrot by Puffer is 0.082731USD.
+The circulating supply of Carrot by Puffer(CARROT) is 22.17M CARROT , giving it a market capitalization of $1.83M.

 The Carrot by Puffer Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CARROT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.